CDPR-Modding-Documentation/Cyberpunk-Modding-Docs/modding-guides/textures-and-luts/custom-advertisements-1.md

 ## Step 6: Post-Publishing: Adding your mod for selection in a in-game menu.

-Once your mod has been published with its own Tweak records, it can be merged with everyone else's ads, making it available for toggling within a in-game menu with preview images.
-It supports automatic detection of advertisement extension mods, and can seamlessly integrate with your mod, displaying your ads if and only if your mod is installed.
+Once your mod has been published with its own Tweak records, it can be merged with everyone else's ads (assuming you did Steps 2 and 3), making it available for toggling within a in-game menu with preview images.
+The following mod supports automatic detection of advertisement extension mods, seamlessly integrating with your mod and displaying your ads if and only if your mod is installed.
+This can also be helpful during the creation of your new ad.
+As long as your files are correct, and you've added records to the game controller, you will easily see it in-game (no further steps are necessary from mod version 4.00+).
 See [Advert Controller](https://www.nexusmods.com/cyberpunk2077/mods/18118).

 {% hint style="info" %}
 Disclaimer: The [author](https://www.nexusmods.com/users/24832504) of a large portion of this guide created this menu for advertisements.
 {% endhint %}

-DM this author if you would like to add your advertisement to this mod.
-There are no content limitations or restrictions on what will be integrated.
-This author will not gatekeep anything as long as you are not breaking asset permissions according to nexus rules.

 Happy modding, choom!